Topological T-duality for Stacks using a Gysin Sequence: Comparision of the Three Formalisms

-We use the convention of Ref.\ \cite{Heinloth}: If $X$ is a topological space then $\underline{X}$ is $X$ viewed as a {\em stack} using the Yoneda Lemma.
-Consider a space which is a point $\pt$ with an $S^1$-action which fixes that point.
 It is interesting to compare the T-duals obtained for this space using the formalisms of Refs.\ \cite{MRCMP,Bunke1, MaWu}.
 We have the following theorem: \begin{theorem} Consider a point $\pt$ with an $S^1$-action which fixes the point.
-Then, \leavevmode \begin{enumerate} \item The $C^{\ast}$-algebraic T-dual is $\KR$ with quotient space the point. \item The Topological T-dual in the formalism of Bunke et al.\ (see Refs.\ \cite{Bunke,Bunke1,Bunke2}) is the principal bundle of stacks $[\npt/S^1] \times S^1 \to [\npt/S^1]$ with a gerbe on the total space corresponding to $H$-flux. \item The Topological T-dual in the formalism of Mathai-Wu (see Ref.\ \cite{MaWu}) is $ BS^1 \times S^1 \times \npt$ with $H$-flux. \end{enumerate} \end{theorem} \begin{proof} Suppose one considers a point with a $S^1$-action which fixes the point.
+Then, \leavevmode \begin{enumerate} \item The Toplogical T-dual of the space $\pt$ with the above circle action in the formalism of Mathai and Rosenberg (see Ref.\ \cite{MRCMP}) is $\KR$ with quotient space the point. \item The Topological T-dual of the principal bundle of stacks $\pt \to [\pt/S^1]$ in the formalism of Bunke et al.\ (see Refs.\ \cite{Bunke,Bunke1,Bunke2}) is the principal bundle of stacks $[\npt/S^1] \times S^1 \to [\npt/S^1]$ with a gerbe on the total space corresponding to $H$-flux. \item The Topological T-dual of the space $\pt$ in the formalism of Mathai-Wu (see Ref.\ \cite{MaWu}) is $ BS^1 \times S^1 \times \npt$ with $H$-flux. \end{enumerate} \end{theorem} \begin{proof} Suppose one considers a point with a $S^1$-action which fixes the point.
 The quotient is still a point. \leavevmode \begin{enumerate} \item In the $C^{\ast}$-algebraic formalism, to this geometry we would assign the $C^{\ast}$-algebra of compact operators $\K$ (since the spectrum of $\K$ is the point).
 The trivial action of $S^1$ on $\K$ lifts to a trivial action $\alpha$ of $\KR$ on $\K$.
 Also, any other action of $\KR$ on $\K$ is exterior equivalent to this trivial one.
 The T-dual would be the spectrum of the crossed product $\K \underset{\alpha}{\rtimes} \KR \simeq C_0(\KR)$ i.\ e.\ $\KR$ where $\simeq$ denotes Morita equivalence (See Ref.\ \cite{RaeRos}).
 The group action on the T-dual $C^{\ast}$-algebra $C_0(\KR)$ is induced from the translation action of $\KR$ on itself (See Ref.\ \cite{RaeRos} for details).
 The quotient would be the point as expected. \item In Ref.\ \cite{Bunke1}, Sec.\ (4.2, 4.3), Prop.\ (4.3), the T-dual of a stack is obtained by the following procedure: One passes to the geometric realization of the simplicial space of the groupoid associated with that stack.
 This gives an ordinary principal bundle with $H$-flux from the principal bundle of stacks one one began with.
 This principal bundle may be T-dualized in the normal way \cite{Bunke1}.

 Consider the principal bundle of stacks $ \pt \to [\npt / S^1] $ and the atlas $\mbox{pt} \to [\npt/S^1].$ Let $Y = \mbox{pt} \underset{[ \pt/S^1]}{\times} \pt $ be an atlas for $\pt$ (See Ref.\ \cite{Bunke1} Sec.\ (4.2)).
 We have a commutative square